Logius-standaarden/BOMOS-Verdieping/ch02_Tactiek_EN.md

 **The costs for the implementation:** If reference is made to an existing formal standard, every supplier wishing to implement this standard will be required to purchase the formal standard in question.
 Even if their own standard is open and freely available, by referring to an existing standard, we unavoidably create an obstacle to adoption with the potential risk that the standard will be incorrectly implemented because the decision is taken during implementation to not purchase the formal standard.
 In other words, all implementing parties are saddled with costs thereby creating an obstacle to adoption and interoperability, which was never intended.

-### Strategies for dealing with localisation profiles
+### Strategies for Dealing with Localisation Profiles

 If we wish to use an international standard in a national, sector-specific context, we automatically create an important dependency.
 Depending on the context and the strategy chosen, the relationship between the national and the international standard can be implemented in different ways.
 Ideally, the international standard is fully adopted, but as we know from practical experience, an international standard can almost never be simply copied, one on one; in some cases the changes are limited; just a small number of extra issues have to be added for the specific national context in order to achieve interoperability.